-Osteoporosis is a condition which weakens the bones, making them fragile and more likely to break.
+Osteoporosis is a condition that weakens the bones, making them fragile and more likely to break.
 It usually develops slowly over several years and is often only diagnosed when a minor fall or sudden impact causes a bone fracture.
 Osteoporosis treatment helps to manage the condition.

 (People Also Like To Read: Ewing’s sarcoma : Primary Bone Cancer in Children & Young Adults)